vapor/docs/docs/index.md

 ## Old Documentation

-Documentation for versions of Swift that are now end-of-life can be found at [https://legacy.docs.vapor.codes/](https://legacy.docs.vapor.codes/).
+Documentation for deprecated versions of Vapor that are now end-of-life can be found at [https://legacy.docs.vapor.codes/](https://legacy.docs.vapor.codes/).

 ## Authors

-The [Vapor Core Team](https://github.com/orgs/vapor/teams/core), and the hundreds of members of the Vapor community.
+The Vapor Core Team, and the hundreds of members of the Vapor community.